mazkk123/Fluid_Predictor/README.md

 is taken into account whenever particles interact with solid boundaries and reach above a certain velocity threshold.

+### FSISPH - Fluid Solid Interface SPH
+Enforcing incompressibility and density variance near interfacial regions in mixing fluids is a limitation of the traditional SPH model.
+Here, intermediate velocity, slip conditions and conservative diffusion is introduced near interfacial mixing regions to precipitate more turbulent behaviour when different fluids mix together.

+### DFSPH - Divergence Free SPH
+In this model, there is better splashy behaviour near solid boundaries.
+2 additional correction steps are undertaken before every velocity update which ensure that divergence is zero and predicted densities match the rest density of the fluid in question.

+### VCSPH - Vorticity Confinement SPH
+An extended version of the DFSPH model, which introduces a vorticity step using the curl of the fluid and a stream function to update velocity based on the vorticity of the fluid.
+Using the last velocity update step in the DFSPH model, we compute vorticity and stream function forces and reupdate velocity values based on these.
+This structure also implements look-up tables for weighted kernels for faster computation times.

+### PBF - Particle Based Fluid
+Another model which introduces vorticity confinement and a constraint function to the fluid.
+As a result, particles are more close together when solid objects are dropped into the fluid tank.
+An XSPH viscosity term is also introduced to ensure more coherent motion.

 # Neighbourhood search algorithms

 ## Spatial Hashing